37 100 Years of Conflicts, Conquests and No Muhammad

 The second civil war in particular, had a transformative impact on Islamic scriptures and early Islamic history because of the actions of caliphs who decided that looking at the history of Islam and scriptures through a common lense might put an end to the violent disagreements among believers.

-Gerry: And that lense would be, let me, guess, the Prophet.
+Archie: And that lense would be, let me guess, the Prophet.

 Uzza: Yes, but I am getting ahead of myself.
 Why don’t I first tell you about the first civil war.
 It is key to understanding the second and what came after.